anyfiddle/sysbox-pods-preview/README.md

 don't use Sysbox continue to use the default low-level runtime (i.e., the OCI runc) or any other runtime you choose.

-Pods deployed with Sysbox are managed via K8s just like any other pods, and can live side-by-side with non Sysbox pods, and can communicate with them according to your K8s networking policy.
+Pods deployed with Sysbox are managed via K8s just like any other pods, can live side-by-side with non Sysbox pods, and can communicate with them according to your K8s networking policy.

 ## Kubernetes Version Requirements

 Sysbox is only supported on Kubernetes v1.20.\* at this time.

 The reason for this is that Sysbox requires the presence of the CRI-O runtime v1.20, as it introduces support for rootless pods.
-Since the CRI-O and K8s versions must match, the K8s version must also be v1.20.\*.
+Since the version of CRI-O and K8s must match, the K8s version must also be v1.20.\*.

 To setup a K8s v1.20 cluster, see the [K8s Cluster Prep for Sysbox](docs/k8s-setup.md) document.